chetnashah/algonotes/Arrays/SparseTables.md

 5. https://cp-algorithms.com/data_structures/sparse-table.html
 6. https://github.com/raywenderlich/swift-algorithm-club/tree/master/Sparse%20Table
 7.
-### For Efficient range queries on static queries
+### For Efficient range queries on **static queries** (preferred for min/max)

-Static array i.e. array data does not change
+Static array i.e. array data does not change, for dynamic usecases prefer Segment tree. preferred for range min/max queries.
+One should prefer BIT/fenwick in case of range sum queries.

+sparse table can be applied to answer the range queries of any idempotent functions – that is, functions that can be applied multiple times without changing the result beyond the initial application.

+Examples of idempotent function:
+`minimum`, `maximum`, `GCD`, and `LCM` functions. floor, ceiling, absolute.

+**If any element in the array changes, the complete data structure has to be recomputed**

 ### Range Min query comparision